claysmyth/rcs-database/code/README.md

 Lastly, it's possible to add user, or patient, notes/comments to an SCBS Session that will get recorded by the databasing script.
 These notes/comments will be recorded to the project summary CSV under the 'Notes' column.
 To add a 'Note' to an SCBS Session:

-Type one of the following in the 'Comment' box of the Report window during as active SCBS session and hit enter (you can ignore the single quotes).
+Type one of the following in the 'Comment' box of the Report window during as active SCBS session and hit enter (you can ignore the double quotes).
-    * 'Note: <user comment>'
+    * "Note: 'user comment' "
-    * 'Notes: <user comment>'
+    * "Notes: 'user comment' "
-    * 'note: <user comment>'
+    * "note: 'user comment'  "
-    * 'notes: <user comment>'
+    * "notes:''user comment'  "